LaRoomy/LaRoomy_Min_API/Examples/Readme.md

 ## Description

 All examples are written for the example schematic published in this repository.
 A Microchip atmega328p is used in conjunction with a microchip RN4871 Bluetooth Module.
 The RN4871 is preconfigured with the parameters given on the root page of this repository.
-All examples are using the sleep function and when the RN4871 module is preconfigured for auto-sleep the examples have an average power consumption of ~150µA.
+All examples are using the power-down sleep mode of the atmega328 and when the RN4871 module is preconfigured for auto-sleep the examples have an average power consumption of ~150µA.

 ![](res/common_bluetooth_control_board.jpg)